mateuszbuda/mateuszbuda.github.io/resume.md

 		Benjamin Wildman-Tobriner, <strong>Mateusz Buda</strong>, Jenny K Hoang, William D Middleton, David Thayer, Ryan G Short, Franklin N Tessler, Maciej A Mazurowski. <i><a href="https://doi.org/10.1148/radiol.2019182128" target="_blank">Using Artificial Intelligence to Revise ACR TI-RADS Risk Stratification of Thyroid Nodules: Diagnostic Accuracy and Utility.</a></i> Radiology, 2019.
 	</p>
 	<p>
-		<strong>Mateusz Buda</strong>, Ashirbani Saha, Maciej A Mazurowski. <i><a href="https://doi.org/10.1016/j.compbiomed.2019.05.002" target="_blank">Association of genomic subtypes of lower-grade gliomas with shape features automatically extracted by a deep learning algorithm.</a></i> Computers in Biology and Medicine, 2019.
+		<strong>Mateusz Buda</strong>, Ashirbani Saha, Maciej A Mazurowski. <i><a href="https://doi.org/10.1016/j.compbiomed.2019.05.002" target="_blank">Association of Genomic Subtypes of lower-grade gliomas with shape features automatically extracted by a deep learning algorithm.</a></i> Computers in Biology and Medicine, 2019.
 	</p>
 	<p>
 		Maciej A Mazurowski, <strong>Mateusz Buda</strong>, Ashirbani Saha, Mustafa R. Bashir. <i><a href="https://doi.org/10.1002/jmri.26534" target="_blank">Deep learning in radiology: An overview of the concepts and a survey of the state of the art with focus on MRI.</a></i> Journal of Magnetic Resonance Imaging, 2018.